RasulOs/deki/README.md

 ## deki automata: AI agent (Android)

-Prompt: Open signal and say what was the last message from my frined Omar [Youtube](https://www.youtube.com/shorts/-Ctf6QEXQw8)
+Prompt: Open signal and say what was the last message from my friend Omar [Youtube](https://www.youtube.com/shorts/-Ctf6QEXQw8)

 Prompt: go home, and swipe left, then right, then up, then down